ulif/nitrokey-101/README.md

 ## Step #2: Edit your Nitrokey Pro with GPG

+Here are some basic steps to get used to the GPG environment.

 Go into `gpg2` edit mode to edit attributes of the ``Nitrokey``.
 This will drop you into a special shell.